Sourdough

 2 tspn baking soda |

-to lukewarm, mix yeast in milk and stir to dissolve.
-Add to the basic
+lukewarm, mix yeast in milk and stir to dissolve.
+Add to the basic batter.

-batter.
 Sift into dough two cups of wheat flour and wheat germ.
-Blend
+Blend sugar, salt

-sugar, salt and soda until smooth and sprinkle over top of dough,
+and soda until smooth and sprinkle over top of dough, stirring in gently.

-stir with a spoon.
-Turn out on floured board and begin to knead with
+with a spoon.
+Turn out on floured board and begin to knead with hands.
+Work

-portions, and place in greased bread pans.
+and place in greased bread pans.
 Let rise.
-Bake 20 minutes
+Bake 20 minutes at 400

 1 egg